 #1 Start off with bench press first

 When you’re trying to break through a plateau on a specific exercise, whatever it might be, always start your workouts with that exercise.
-You are always stronger on the first exercise you do and lose a little bit of strength as you go through your workouts.
+You are always stronger on the first exercise you do and lose a little bit of strength as you go through your workout.

-There’s ATP being consumed, glycogen levels get lower and there’s lactic acid getting accumulated inside your muscles.
+There’s ATP being consumed, glycogen levels get lower, and there’s lactic acid getting accumulated inside your muscles.
 All these factors decrease your performance as you go through your workouts.

-So regardless of what your normal routine looks like when you hit a plateau on a specific exercise and you want to overcome that, start your workouts with that particular exercise.
+So regardless of what your normal routine looks like when you hit a plateau on a specific exercise, and you want to overcome that, start your workouts with that particular exercise.

 #2 Be focused & determined

 I think this tip right here is probably the most underrated thing you can do to improve your performance.
-Being mentally prepared and “in the zone” before a heavy set is crucial.
+Being mentally prepared and “in the zone” before a massive set is crucial.
 So shut off any distractions and think about your next set.

 Listening to music that gets me pumped up and works great for me, and I’m sure it does for many of you as well.
 I also like to take a few seconds while I’m under the bar to clear out my mind and picture in my mind how I’m grabbing the bar, un-rack it and then perform the rep successfully.

 I came across a study that kind of confirms this as well.
-It looks like when you’re all pumped up, your power output can go up with 8% and when you are distracted it can go up with 12%.
+It looks like when you’re all pumped up, your power output can go up with 8% and when you are distracted, it can go up with 12%.
 So I guess, it’s not just me.